 Cavalier smells like coffee.

-The graphic decisions also play a particular role in this space.
-The concept was created by the interior designer Ramūnas Manikas .
-On one of the inside walls the logo is designed in neon tubing, which simulates outdoor advertising and with all the other elements of the interior creates an exclusive touch.
-The logo design was creating both for the interior and exterior, and it makes an impressive connection between the outside and the inside.
+Graphic decisions also play a particular role in this space.
+The concept was created by the interior designer Ramūnas Manikas.
+On one of the inside walls the logo is designed in neon tubing, which simulates outdoor advertising, and with all the other elements of the interior creates an exclusive touch.
+The logo design was created both for the interior and exterior, and it makes an impressive connection between the outside and the inside.

 KAVALIERIUS is a great example of how to combine design and functionality.
 The environment of the space is inviting to appreciate the moment of coffee, taste the pure and high quality of it, and being surrounded by a modern touch.

-The place is suitable for everybody and gathers the community to spend their brake of the day in a place filled with smell of the roasted coffee.
+The place is suitable for everybody and gathers the community to spend their break of the day in a place filled with the smell of roasted coffee.

 About the project: